vrtdev/sealed_class_generator/README.md

 ## How to use:

-A complete example is found in the `example folder`.
+A complete example is found in the [example](https://github.com/timrijckaert/sealed_class_generator/tree/master/example).

 Define your `Sealed` class by annotating it with `@Sealed()`